icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Calendar Icons Generator](https://calendariconsgenerator.app/) -- Generate an entire year's worth of unique icons in a single click, absolutely FREE
   * [Image BG Blurer](https://imagebgblurer.com/) -- Generate a blurred background frame for an image, using that image source as the background blur, for Notion, Trello, Jira, and more tools
   * [Webstudio](https://webstudio.is/) -- Open-source alternative to Webflow.
 The free plan offers unlimited websites on their domain.
 Five websites with custom domains.
 Ten thousand page views/month.
 2 GB asset storage.
+  * [Nappy](https://nappy.co/) -- Beautiful photos of Black and Brown people, for free.
+For commercial and personal use.

 ## Design Inspiration